isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 The Rail Corridor leads to several nature parks around Bukit Timah.
 Please refer to [A Guide to Hiking Trails around Bukit Timah](https://go.gov.sg/trailsguidebt) and observe the park etiquettes when exploring the trails.

-Let's be socially responsible and let everyone enjoy our green spaces!
+Let's be socially responsible and let everyone enjoy our green spaces !
 ![](/images/Rail%20Corridor_pls%20dismount.png)